 Picture: Highly accelerated MR acquisitions can result in strong noise contamination when using conventional reconstruction.
 With Deep Resolve, high acceleration factors can be applied, with consistent image quality.

-See the full report on page 23 of the August 2022 issue of RAD Magazine.
+Published on page 23 of the August 2022 issue of RAD Magazine.